Qualitative Research

 Quantitative research is about numbers and what those numbers can reveal.
 Let’s explore about the strengths of quantitative research and why it is such a powerful tool:

 • Large Scale and Generalizable: Quantitative research can collect data from many participants.
 This allows for broader generalisations and conclusions about larger populations, making the findings more impactful.
+When you discuss the strengths of quantitative research, this scalability is often a key advantage

 • Replicable for Verification: The fact that others can replicate quantitative studies is a huge strength.
 It means that results can be tested and verified, adding to the credibility of the research.